nih-cfde/training-and-engagement/docs/General-Tutorials/ProtectedBranch_HowTo.md

 Working with Protected Branches
 ==============================

+Protected branches ensure that rules are enforced on any changes made to that branch in a repo.
+A common branch protection rule is for pull requests (PRs) to be reviewed by at least one other person before they get merged.
+Protected branches stop you from making unauthorized changes to that branch.
+However, you can make multiple changes locally or to other non-protected branches.
+For the local changes to reflect in the protected branch all the set criteria should be met and the changes should be purposefully merged.
+This type of set up is useful for repositories (repos) that render websites.
+The branch that hosts the live site can be protected, so that no one can incorporate changes to the site until someone else checks them.
+That's how we make sure that no one accidentally breaks the websites.

 !!! note "Learning Objectives"
     - learn about protected branches in GitHub
     - learn to work with newly cloned protected branches in GitHub